Enabling Controls: Control Effectiveness Assessment using Human Centered Design

 Operational Leaders / Line Managers - building synergy between system experts and those that do the work.

-Safety Leaders - interested in incorporating Human Centred Design to the way systems are designed,
+Safety Leaders - interested in incorporating Human Centred Design to the way systems are designed to understand material control effectiveness.

 Safety professionals who are interested in building resilience within their organisation through harnessing operational performance input from the frontline, designing controls that are less about bureaucratic accountability and more about creating and ensuring the safe conditions of work?